Division of Hotels and Restaurants

 Guide to Catering Establishments

 This web page and the associated guides are a good-faith effort to provide basic general information to help businesses open as quickly and easily as possible and as such cannot be considered definitive or comprehensive.
 For complete information, we recommend you refer to the applicable laws and rules and our licensing website.

 What is a Catering license?

-Any licensed public food service establishment may also provide catering services without holding a separate catering license from the division to conduct catering operations.
+Other License Option - Any licensed public food service establishment may also provide catering services without holding a separate catering license from the division to conduct catering operations.
 Food service businesses should only get a catering license if the only thing they intend to do is cater food.

-Mobile Food Dispensing Vehicles (MFDVs) can travel from place to place and sell or serve food to anyone including catering events, unlike vehicles used only to transport catered food to a contracted service location.
+Other License Option - Mobile Food Dispensing Vehicles (MFDVs) can travel from place to place and sell or serve food to anyone including catering events, unlike vehicles used only to transport catered food to a contracted service location.
 For more information about MFDVs, see the division’s Guide to MFDVs and Hot Dog Carts.

 Sharing a Licensed Kitchen